 Chippokes Plantation State Park is located in Surry County, Virginia, on the eastern edge of the state.
 It is midway between the Hampton Roads area in southeastern Virginia and the state capital in Richmond.
-With a 90-minute drive being all that stands between the big city and camping, it's no wonder that this is a popular site for camping and hiking.
+With a 90-minute drive separating the big city and a camping area, it's no wonder that Chippokes Plantation is a popular site for overnight and day-use recreation.

 Chippokes Plantation State Park offers a historical look at a by-gone era.
 The plantation that is the center of focus for the park, Chippokes Plantation, is one of the oldest continuously farmed estates in the United States.
 Explore the buildings and artifacts at Chippokes Farm and Forestry Museum while you enjoy camping at this well-maintained historic attraction.

-There's plenty to see and do when you come to Chippokes Plantation State Park, in addition to the historic buildings.
-It's right across the water from Jamestown and near Williamsburg, providing plenty of entertainment.
-There are also activities such as hiking and horseback riding available.
-An Olympic-sized swimming pool is another feature of this park that can be enjoyed.
+There's plenty to see and do when you come to Chippokes Plantation State Park, in addition to visiting the historic buildings.
+The park is right across the water from Jamestown and near Williamsburg, providing plenty of entertainment for the whole family.
+There are also activities such as hiking, horseback riding, and swimming.

 This park offers camping in several forms.
-They have cabins that can be rented, as well as an RV campground.
-Swimming is included as an amenity for overnight guests.
+It has rentable cabins and an RV campground.
+Swimming in the Olympic-sized pool is included as an amenity for overnight guests.
 There are no designated places to launch boats, but you can bring your canoe or kayak and enjoy the water.
 There are also plenty of hiking trails for you to enjoy while staying at Chippokes Plantation State Park.

 RV Rentals in Chippokes Plantation State Park